All Episodes

 The John Conyers tapes coming up.

-Uh, Uncle Bob helped uh to defend uh President Clinton against charges of sexual harassment by Paula Jones.
+Uncle Bob helped to defend President Clinton against charges of sexual harassment by Paula Jones.

 We say harassment because that's the way the word was originally intended to be pronounced.

-Uh well, Uncle Bob's been he's been it it's interesting, he's been hired by the families to help manage the distorted media image.
+Well, Uncle Bob's been, he's been, it's interesting, he's been hired by the families to help manage the distorted media image.

-He's not I don't yet know that he's gonna be, I don't know if they can afford him as uh uh billable hour lawyer.
+He's not, I don't yet know that he's going to be, I don't know they can afford him as a billable hour lawyer.

 I don't know.

-I uh but but it clearly he may be hired as a defense lawyer when the if if charges are brought, but right now uh he's been hired to help manage the distorted media image that has developed around the case.
+But right now, he's been hired to help manage the distorted media image that has developed around the case.

-Uh well, there's some people would think that the hiring Uncle Bob makes him look guilty because we all know Clinton was guilty.
+Well, there's some people that would think that hiring Uncle Bob makes him look guilty because we all know Clinton was guilty.

-Two former staff members, John Conyers, D. Michigan, said the uh longtime Detroit Congressman made them babysit his children, run errands, and work on political campaigns while they were on his congressional payroll.
+Two former staff members, John Conyers, D. Michigan, said the longtime Detroit congressman made him babysit his children, run errands, and work on political campaigns while they were on his congressional payroll.

 CNN has an investigative unit, and they went after this.

-We first heard about this story and told you about it two months ago because you uh, as a regular uh tuner inner, are on the cutting edge of societal evolution.
+We first heard about this story and told you about it two months ago because you, as a regular tuner-inner, are on the cutting edge of societal evolution.

 So the investigative correspondent is Drew Griffin, did a story on Conyers, the second most senior member of Congress, ranking member of the Judiciary Committee.

-Here is uh former legal advisor Sidney Rooks talking about her experience as Conyers babysitter.
+Here is former legal advisor Sidney Rooks talking about her experience as Conyers babysitter.

 Several times he just brought them into my office and said, I'll be back later.